Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Introduction

-In this paper, we present a new method based on time-delay of strong gravitational lensing (SGL) systems and SNe Ia observations to obtain new limits on a possible time variation of the fine structure constant in Runaway Dilaton models.
-The samples used to perform our approach are: 12 two-image time-delay lensing systems compiled by \cite{ibpsc} covering a range of redshift $0.26 \leq z \leq 0.89$, $1048$ spectroscopically confirmed SNe Ia compiled by \cite{pantheon} in the range of redshift $0.01 \leq z \leq 2.3$, and a specific catalog containing $118$ confirmed sources of strong gravitational lensing systems identical to the compilation of \cite{Cao2015} along with $40$ new systems recently discovered by SLACS and pre-selected by \cite{Shu2017}.
-As commented earlier, the $\alpha$ evolution in low and intermediate redshifts for Runaway Dilaton models is given by $\frac{\Delta \alpha}{\alpha} \approx -\frac{1}{40}\beta_{\mathbf{had},0}\phi_{0}^{'} \ln{(1+z)} = -\gamma \ln{(1+z)}$.
-We obtain limits on the physical properties parameter of the model ($\gamma$) at the level $10^{-2}$ ($1\sigma$) in full agreement with recent limits from galaxy clusters, strong gravitational lensing and SNe Ia observations.
+{ In this paper, we present a new method based on time-delay of strong gravitational lensing (SGL) systems and type Ia of supernovae observations to obtain limits on a possible temporal variation of the fine-structure constant in runaway dilaton scenario.
+The samples used to perform our approach are: 19 two-image time-delay lensing systems compiled by the Refs. \cite{ibpsc,holicow} jointly with $1048$ spectroscopically confirmed SNe Ia compiled by \cite{pantheon}.
+Moreover, we consider a specific catalog containing $158$ confirmed sources of strong gravitational lensing systems from the Ref.\cite{Leaf2018lfu}.
+We obtain limits on the physical properties parameter of the runaway dilaton model ($\gamma$) at the level $10^{-2}$ ($1\sigma$) in full agreement with recent limits by using galaxy clusters observations plus SNe Ia observations.}

-The paper is organized as follows: in Section II, we develop our methodology.
-In Section III, it is discussed the theoretical models which explicitly break the Equivalence Principle, such as the specific scalar-tensor theory motivated by a non-minimal multiplicative coupling between a scalar field and the usual matter Lagrangian, and the particular class of string-inspired model called Runaway Dilaton model.
-In Section IV, we present the data set.
-In Section V, we describe the non-parametric smoothing technique to obtain a continuous curve that describes the analyzed data reducing the noise of the data.
-In Section VI, the corresponding statistical analysis and discussions are presented, and, in Section VII, we finished with the conclusions of this paper.
+The work is organized as follows: in Section II we develop our methodology. { The theoretical framework is discussed in Section III}.
+In Section IV we present the data set used to perform the analyses.
+In Section V the corresponding statistical analyses and discussions, and in Section VI we finished with the conclusions.